CAORC LEADERSHIP and STAFF

 Jeff Badger

-Jeff Badger joined CAORC as a Program Manager in 2022.
+Jeff Badger joined CAORC in 2022.
 Before joining the CAORC team, he held the rank of Professor and Department Chair of Fine Arts at Southern Maine Community College where he worked since 2008.
 At SMCC he launched the Global Studies Center, leading on-campus internationalization efforts and building the Global Classroom study abroad program for students and faculty.
 He has also taught as adjunct faculty in graduate programs at Maine College of Art, Massachusetts College of Art & Design, and Lesley University.
 Outside of academics, Jeff served as President of Friends of Aomori, the nonprofit that supports the sister state relationship between Maine, USA and Aomori, Japan.
 As a curator, he has organized art exhibitions in the US, Japan, Spain, and Greece.

 At CAORC, Jeff manages the Overseas Faculty Development Seminars, assisting faculty of community colleges and Minority Serving Institutions in gaining first-hand experience to develop and improve international curricula at their home institutions.